 Program Overview: Marine Biogeochemistry - From Salt Marshes to the Deep Ocean

 Thank you for your interest!
-The University of South Carolina is excited to host the inaugural class of our Summer NSF-REU Marine Science program in 2013.
+The University of South Carolina is excited to host our second class of Summer NSF-REU Marine Science program for 2014.
 The overarching theme of our program is Marine Biogeochemistry - from Salt Marshes to the Deep Ocean.

 What is "Biogeochemistry"?